 Craving a movie star's eyebrows?
 The perfect brow size and shape for your face depends on your own features.
-If your brow were divided into thirds, the thick end should start at the bridge of your nose.
-The arch should be around the middle.
+If your brow were divided into thirds, the thick end should start at the base of your nose.
+The arch should be around the middle of your eye.
 The thin end should go just past the corner of your eye.

 Fill in sparse brows with a powder, pencil, or gel.
 Go two shades lighter than your hair color if you're brunette, two shades darker if you have pale blonde or silver hair.
 When in doubt, taupe works on almost everyone.
 Use tiny strokes over your arches and blend with a brow brush to remove extra color.